Lower Hunter's water storages have risen above 70 per cent for the first time in 15 months thanks to heavy rain in recent weeks.

 Ecological and geotech investigations have also been carried out into a proposed desalination plant at Belmont.
 Investigations into a potential alternative desalination site in the Port of Newcastle have also been done.

-The Newcastle Herald reported earlier this month that 19 monitoring bores had been sunk to investigate a Palaeochannel under the Tomago aquifer.
+Australian Community Media reported earlier this month that 19 monitoring bores had been sunk to investigate a Palaeochannel under the Tomago aquifer.